 Spherical Roller Bearings

 Spherical Roller Bearings are very robust and work on the same principle as Self-aligning bearings with the exception that they use spherical rollers instead of ball rollers allowing higher loads to be supported.
-This can compensate for misalignments between the shaft and the housing.
+This can compensate for misalignment between the shaft and the housing.

 Spherical roller bearings are suitable for absorbing high radial loads and moderate axial loads.